DaveKnell/RP2350-test/README.md

 header connected to 8 GPIOs.
 That's by design.

 Any and all feedback, good or bad, is welcome - david.knell@gmail.com will find me.
 All use is at your own risk.

+It's not yet tested - it's in production at the moment (as of 2025-02-19) - I'll update here as and when I know if it works or not ;-)